codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 A configuration file can also specify any number of "registrars", which are any other classes which might provide additional configuration properties.
-This is done by adding a ``registrars`` property to your configuration file, holding an array of the names of candidate registrars.::
+This is done by adding a ``$registrars`` property to your configuration file, holding an array of the names of candidate registrars.::

-    protected $registrars = [
+    public static $registrars = [
         SupportingPackageRegistrar::class
     ];

-In order to act as a "registrar" the classes so identified must have a static function named the same as the configuration class, and it should return an associative array of property settings.
+In order to act as a "registrar" the classes so identified must have a static function with the same name as the configuration class, and it should return an associative array of property settings.

 When your configuration object is instantiated, it will loop over the designated classes in ``$registrars``.
-For each of these classes, which contains a method name matching the configuration class, it will invoke that method, and incorporate any returned properties the same way as described for namespaced variables.
+For each of these classes it will invoke the method named for the configuration class and incorporate any returned properties.

 A sample configuration class setup for this::